 Wouldn’t it be great if you had a mentor?
 People throw out, ‘my mentor this’ and ‘my mentor that’ like mentors are just laying around and all you had to do was pick one up.

-Is there a Mentor section between the pet products and bathroom essentials section at Walmart or maybe a MentorMatch.com?
+Is there a Mentor section between the pet products and bathroom essentials sections at Walmart?
+Or maybe a MentorMatch.com?

 To me, getting a mentor seemed like a game that other people naturally knew how to play and I was clueless.
 What were the rules?
 How do you play?

-When I was a kid we were always casting about for something interesting to amuse ourselves and we played games, old ones and new ones we made up ourselves.
-I am a member of Generation D, that is we were told to go outside and not to come back until it got Dark and not a minute later.
-One day my friend, Cynthia, said she had a fun new game for us to play.
-She was It.
+When I was a kid we were always casting about for something interesting to amuse ourselves and we played games: old games and new games we made up ourselves.
+I am a member of Generation D, that is to say my cohorts and I were told to go outside and play and to not come back until it got Dark — and not a minute later.
+One day when I was nine or so, my friend, Cynthia, said she had a fun new game for us to play.
+She was ‘It.’
 She had all six of us line up against a parked car.
 Then she picked Suzy.
 She bade Suzy to run with her behind the garage.
-A few minutes later Suzy and Cynthia ran back to the group, announcing that Suzy was now It and she got to pick the next person.
+A few minutes later Suzy and Cynthia ran back to the group, announcing that Suzy was now ‘It’ and she got to pick the next person.
 Suzy picked me and all three of us ran.
 When we got behind the garage, Suzy slapped me across the face.
 “Don’t be mad!”
 Suzy said.
 “You get to pick the next person!”

-Even if you could find a mentor, how do you sign them up?
+Even if I could find a mentor, how did I sign one up?
+Should I update my LinkedIn profile?
 Mentor Wanted.
 Apply Here.

 Eventually, the mentor thing worked for me.
 In case the mentor thing is not happening for you — and you think it would benefit you personally or professionally — I’ve created a quick Guide to Getting a Mentor as a starting point.

 Should you seek a mentor?